-The following on-line course is recommended for all responders who may work in association with or under the authority of Search and Rescue organizations.
+The following on-line course is recommended for all responders who may work in association with or under the authority of Search and Rescue and/or CERT organizations.

 These on-line courses can provide information that is valuable for understanding how complex emergency operations work and how volunteers can safely and appropriately be part of those operations.
 However local hands-on training and pre-emergency interaction with local emergency response agencies are equally important.
 The time to learn and prepare is before an emergency occurs.
 Volunteers who have received relevant training typically produce better results and suffer fewer accidents.

 Press Back to return to the page which brought you here